Skip to main content

 " All right, choose the gift and..."

-" No Pratap, you choose your gift."
-She walked away leaving him with a face that was like he was trapped by enemies on all sides.
+" No, Pratap, you choose your gift."
+She walked away, leaving him with a face that was like he was trapped by enemies on all sides.

 He paced his room with his thoughts.
 Jewellery?
 She likes to take them off at every chance she gets.
 Dresses?
 I have no idea...
 His eyes fell on the Ramayana.
-He remembered her complaints about its condition and a smile appeared on his face.
+He remembered her complaints about its condition, and a smile appeared on his face.
 The smile of victory.

 " He said his work was at the borders, so staying here would hamper it.
 He also said he had some unanswered letters to attend to there."
-The last words made Ajabde's eyes go wide.
+The last words made Ajabdeh's eyes go wide.
 I was supposed to answer that letter?
 Or he actually meant something else...

 " M...Me?"

-He was instructing the Bijolia village head on how many men he needed for the work along with the soldiers to build the basecamps.
-A Sevak came in to announce " Kuwaranisa is here to see you."
+He was instructing the Bijolia village head on how many men he needed for the work, along with the soldiers, to build the base camps.
+A Sevak came in to announce, " Kuwaranisa is here to see you."
 His hand stopped over the map as he looked serious.

 " Tell her to wait at my Private Khema, I am in between something."